-A neural network was developed to address the abovementioned task, comprised of an input layer of 3072 neurons (corresponding to the total pixels of a SVHN 32x32x3 image), an output layer of 10 neurons (equal to the output classes of SVHN) and a hidden layer of 512 neurons.
+A neural network was developed to address the abovementioned task, comprised of an input layer of 3072 neurons, which correspond to the total pixels of the input SVHN images (32x32x3), an output layer of 10 neurons, equal to the total output classes of SVHN and a hidden layer of 512 neurons.
 Rectified Linear Unit (ReLU) activation is applied on the hidden linear layer (ReLU functions as a filter, allowing only positive values to pass through), while on the output layer LogSoftmax activation [24] is selected, being more effective for N-element classification tasks.
-Regarding hyper-parameter settings, a batch size of 64 samples was chosen, along with a learning rate of 0.1, based on the default settings for similar image classification tasks in PySyft library [25].
+Regarding hyperparameter settings, a batch size of 64 samples was chosen, along with a learning rate of 0.1, based on the default settings for similar image classification tasks in PySyft library [25].
 The total model size reaches 6.1 MB.
 Federated Averaging (FedAvg [26]) algorithm is used in all distributed learning cases in our PySyft implementation [25].